 Penetration pricing is one of the many pricing strategies employed by companies in an attempt to increase their revenue and/or profit.

-When it is difficult to show a client your higher quality or special value without them trying your service, penetration pricing is a particularly effective option.
-This is especially the case when demand is elastic (i.e., it is very sensitive to the price) and economies of scale are very apparent (i.e., the marginal cost decreases as the size of the firm increases).
+Penetration pricing is a particularly effective option when it is difficult to show a client your higher quality or special value without them trying your service.
+This is especially true when demand is elastic (i.e., it is very sensitive to the price) and economies of scale are very apparent (i.e., the marginal cost decreases as the size of the firm increases).

 Whatever pricing strategy you choose, use Baremetrics to monitor your sales data.

-Integrating this innovative tool can make evaluating your pricing strategy seamless for your SaaS company, and you can start a free trial today.
+Integrating this innovative tool will make evaluating your pricing strategy seamless for SaaS companies, and you can start a free trial today.

 Understanding penetration pricing